 HOW CAN ARSENIC AFFECT MY HEALTH?

 Health effects caused by arsenic depend on a variety of things.
 These include the type and amount of arsenic that has entered the body, how long you have been exposed to arsenic, and how the body responds to arsenic.
-Unborn babies, young children, people with long-term illnesses and elderly people are at greatest risk due to arsenic exposure.
+Unborn babies, young children, people with existing health conditions, and elderly people are at greatest risk due to arsenic exposure.

 How arsenic affects health is not fully known.
-Studies in the United States have not clearly proved that health problems result from drinking water with arsenic levels similar to those naturally found in groundwater in some Illinois wells.
-Studies in other countries have shown that drinking water containing elevated levels of arsenic can cause the following health effects:
+Studies have shown that drinking water containing elevated levels of arsenic can cause the following health effects:

 HOW CAN I GET MY WELL WATER TESTED?

-Many commercial laboratories will test for arsenic in your water for a small fee.
-The Illinois Department of Public Health (IDPH) laboratories can test a sample as well.
+Many commercial laboratories will test for arsenic in your water for a minimal fee.
+IDPH recommends using a laboratory certified by Illinois EPA for arsenic in drinking water.
+A list of these can be found here: http://www.epa.illinois.gov/Assets/iepa/certification-training/labs/accredited-labs-condensed.pdf.
+The Illinois State Water Survey Public Service Laboratory also can test your water for arsenic: https://www.isws.illinois.edu/chemistry-and-technology/public-service-laboratory/water-testing.
 Contact your local health department or a regional IDPH office for information and assistance.

-IS THERE AN ACCEPTABLE LEVEL OF ARSENIC IN DRINKING WATER?
+IS THERE AN ACCEPTABLE LEVEL OF ARSENIC IN MY WATER?

 HOW CAN I REDUCE MY EXPOSURE TO ARSENIC IN MY WATER?

-If elevated levels of arsenic are found in your well, we recommend that you stop using your well water for drinking and preparing food.
+If elevated levels of arsenic are found in your well, we recommend that you stop using your well water for drinking, cooking, and preparing baby formula.
 Bottled water can serve as an alternative for these purposes.
 You can continue to use your well water for bathing and washing clothes without concern.
+A water treatment system that meets ANSI/NSF Standard 53 can be installed to reduce arsenic levels.

 IS THERE A TEST TO DETERMINE IF I HAVE BEEN EXPOSED TO ARSENIC?

 If you think you have been exposed to arsenic, you should consult your doctor.
 Arsenic can be measured in blood, urine, hair, or nails.
 Of these, a urine test is the simplest way to tell if you are being exposed to arsenic at levels of concern.
-Hair and nail tests show if you have been exposed to arsenic in the past.
+The test should distinguish organic arsenic (in seafood) from inorganic arsenic (in drinking water).

 WHERE CAN I GET MORE INFORMATION?